-We sell from 4 major channels:
+We sell from 3 major channels:

-- (i) Director Distributor - (ii) Retail Stores (though our distributors) - (iii) Online/e-commerce platforms like Amazon, Flipkart etc. - (iv) Through our own website www.cellecor.com
+- (i) Direct Distributor - (ii) Online/e-commerce platforms like Amazon, Flipkart etc. - (iii) Through our own website www.cellecor.com

 Our brand presence and extensive sales and distribution network in the country has enabled us to cater to diverse customer requirements and grow our business effectively.
 Our competitive advantage is further augmented by the high entry barriers into the industry in which we operate.
 Such entry barriers include the development of supplier eco-system, developing a robust channel network and building customer confidence, which can only be achieved over a period of time.